 CDPs also offer a competitive advantage over DMPs.
 Any advertiser can pay to access the services of data management platforms; all competitors end up using the same information to design their marketing campaigns.
 On the other hand, first-party data can give a company unique and powerful insights that are not available to their competitors.

 Next, a customer data platform can store and update data long-term; DMPs retain data for less than 90 days.
-This makes CDPs much more useful for persistent, in-depth analysis.
-Advertisers can learn more about their customers by using a CDP—and they get a more complete picture as well.
+This makes CDPs much more useful for persistent, in-depth analysis — and critically, for training AI models that require historical behavioral data to deliver accurate predictions.
+Advertisers can learn more about their customers by using a CDP — and they get a more complete picture as well.

 Finally, companies can use CDPs for more than just advertising; they can inform every step of the customer journey.
 Meanwhile DMPs are specialized for advertising to new customers through ad targeting.
 According to Treasure Data, businesses report that the heaviest users of customer data are marketing and sales departments, at 62 percent and 59 percent respectively.
 At the same time, more than 40 percent of businesses also use customer data in inventory management, product development, and contact centers.